 Note: If you do not have the FreeConferenceCall.com desktop app, download it now.

-Web Viewer allows participants to join online meetings through web browsers instead of joining via the FreeConferenceCall.com desktop application.
+Web Viewer allows participants to join online meetings with their web browsers instead of joining via the FreeConferenceCall.com desktop application.
 No download is necessary.

-Participants can send and receive chat messages, view participants and mute/unmute their own line.
+Participants can join a meeting with VoIP audio and video conferencing and view screen sharing.
+Participants are able to send and receive chat messages, view participants and mute/unmute their own line.

 If participants have the FreeConferenceCall.com desktop application installed, the system will automatically detect and launch the application.

-When using Firefox or Chrome, click the camera that appears in the toolbar.
-A pop-up window will appear requesting access to the camera and microphone.
-When you are the active speaker, your video is framed with a green outline.
+When using Firefox, Chrome or Chromebook, click the camera that appears in the toolbar.
+A pop-up will appear requesting access to the camera and microphone.
+Allow access to start video conferencing.

 No, you must record every call manually following the instructions.

 A reference number is used to identify each recording.
-It can be located on the History & Recordings tab on your Meeting Wall and on the Call Detail Report sent after each call.
+It can be located on the History & Recordings tab on your Account Info page and on the Call Detail Report sent after each call.

 As long as your account is active, recordings are stored until there is no more space available.You can choose to delete previous recordings or purchase more storage for a low monthly fee.

-Yes, download any recording by accessing History & Recordings from your Meeting Wall.
+Yes, download any recording by accessing History & Recordings from your Account Info page.

 There is a maximum storage space of 1GB per account.
-However, you can add more storage by going to AppStore on the Account Info page.
+However, you can add more storage by going to Upgrades on your Account Info page.

 Currently, we do not offer editing capabilities.
 However, we recommend using the editing program Audacity.